-First experimental survey of the GHZ entangled state (Greenberger-Horne-Zeilinger): entanglement of more than two particles in which the quantum nature of the entangled state is immediately revealed, unexplained with normal statistics or with unknown hidden variables; performed by Raymond Laflamme, Manny Knill and collaborators at
+First experimental survey of the GHZ entangled state (Greenberger-Horne-Zeilinger): entanglement of more than two particles in which the quantum nature of the entangled state is immediately revealed, unexplained with normal statistics or with unknown hidden variables; performed by Raymond Laflamme, Manny Knill and collaborators at Los

 An international committee names element 105 as Dubnio and not Hahnio as it was informally called before.
 And 109 as Meitnerio.
-In 1944 Otto Hahn had won the Nobel Prize in physics for experiments carried out in Germany that prove beyond any doubt the fission
+In 1944 Otto Hahn had won the Nobel Prize in physics for experiments carried out in Germany that prove beyond any doubt the fission of uranium

-Intel Corp. in partnership with the Department of Energy (DOE), announces it has built a super computer from a teraflop
+Intel Corp. in partnership with the Department of Energy (DOE), announces it has built a super-computer from a teraflop

 Basic principles are discovered that make error protection possible for quantum computers, both classic bit-flips and superposition-destrying errors

 After many years of name disputes, the IUPAC publishes the definitive list of the latest elements discovered (in the last thirty years): 104 Rutherfordium, 105 Dubnium, 106 Seaborgium, 107 Bohrium, 108 Hassium, 109 Meitnerium.
-Then the ball will pass to the Germans of Darmstadt, who
+Then the ball will pass to the Germans of Darmstadt, who will

 Nobel Prize in Physics to Frederick Reines for the discovery of the neutrino

-Chris Monroe, Dawn Meekhof, Brian King, Wayne Itano, Dave Wineland, of Boulder National Institute of Standard and Technology (NIST) manage to implement a CN gate with only one trapped ion
+Chris Monroe, Dawn Meekhof, Brian King, Wayne Itano, Dave Wineland, of the Boulder National Institute of Standard and Technology (NIST) manage to implement a CN gate with only one trapped ion

 Wolfgang Ketterle, Eric Cornell, and Carl Wieman at MIT obtain the first Bose-Einstein Condensation in the laboratory (BEC: very low temperature atoms condense into a single object with peculiar properties).
-Two thousand Rubidium atoms at 0.000000001K, reach the BEC for ten seconds, a single icy
+Two thousand Rubidium atoms at 0.000000001K, reach the BEC for ten seconds, a single icy agglomeration